-RS 40:966 Penalty for distribution or possession with intent to distribute narcotic drugs listed in Schedule I; possession of marijuana, possession of synthetic cannabinoids, possession of heroin
+40:966.
+Penalty for distribution or possession with intent to distribute narcotic drugs listed in Schedule I; possession of marijuana, synthetic cannabinoids, and heroin

 A. Manufacture; distribution.
 Except as authorized by this Part, it shall be unlawful for any person knowingly or intentionally: